-Inspect, test and administer hazardous electrical installations

-This unit of competency sets out the knowledge and skills required to safely perform the visual inspection and testing of electrical equipment, installed in a hazardous area and electrical equipment associated with the protection of a hazardous area, but not installed within the hazardous area.
+VU21946 Inspect, test and administer hazardous electrical installations Unit Descriptor This unit of competency sets out the knowledge and skills required to safely perform the visual inspection and testing of electrical equipment, installed in a hazardous area and electrical equipment associated with the protection of a hazardous area, but not installed within the hazardous area.
 Attainment of this unit allows a suitably qualified person to apply for licensing as an electrical inspector, for inspection of hazardous areas electrical work, subject to any other requirements demanded by the regulatory authority.
 The Specialist electives can only be undertaken after a "G" Class Electrical Inspection licence has been issued and validated by ESV or after the "G" Class core and elective units have been successfully completed.

-The skills and knowledge contained within this unit would normally be applied by a licensed electrical inspector testing electrical installations in hazardous areas.

-Prepare for inspection and testing

-- 1.1 Relevant OHS policies and procedures for preparing to work in a hazardous area are followed - 1.2 Type of inspection is ascertained from the regulatory requirements or discussions with appropriate personnel for the hazardous area - 1.3 Hazardous area electrical installation details are ascertained from hazardous area records/dossier - 1.4 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel - 1.5 Procedures for determining whether a given hazardous area is safe to conduct electrical testing are clarified - 1.6 Appropriate personnel are consulted to ensure the work is coordinated effectively with others in volved at the work site - 1.7 Necessary work permits are obtained from appropriate personnel in accordance with regulatory requirements, where applicable - 1.8 Resources, tools and the suitability of test equipment needed for the task are obtained in accordance with relevant procedures and checked for correct operation and safety - 2.
-Conduct inspection and - 2.1 OH&S policies and procedures with regards to explosiontesting
+Employability Skills This unit contains Employability Skills Application of the Unit The skills and knowledge contained within this unit would normally be applied by a licensed electrical inspector testing electrical installations in hazardous areas.
+ELEMENT 1.
+Prepare for inspection and testing PERFORMANCE CRITERIA 1.1 Relevant OHS policies and procedures for preparing to work in a hazardous area are followed 1.2 Type of inspection is ascertained from the regulatory requirements or discussions with appropriate personnel for the hazardous area 1.3 Hazardous area electrical installation details are ascertained from hazardous area records/dossier 1.4 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel 1.5 Procedures for determining whether a given hazardous area is safe to conduct electrical testing are clarified 1.6 Appropriate personnel are consulted to ensure the work is coordinated effectively with others involved at the work site 1.7 Necessary work permits are obtained from appropriate personnel in accordance with regulatory requirements, where applicable 1.8 Resources , tools and the suitability of test equipment testing protection technique are followed

+- .8 Resources, tools and the suitability of test equipment needed for the task are obtained in accordance with relevant procedures and checked for correct operation and safety - 2.
+Conduct inspection and - 2.1 OH&S policies and procedures with regards to explosion-

-- protection technique are followed - 2.2 Defects that may affect the integrity of the explosionprotected equipment and wiring system are identified - 2.3 Equipment, systems and installation are inspected and tested for compliance with the design specifications retained in hazardous records/dossier and in accordance with regulatory requirements - 2.4 After the inspection and testing of each item, equipment parts and circuit connections are replaced in a manner that ensures the integrity of the explosion-protection system - 3.
-Document and take action on inspection outcomes - 2.5 OH&S requirements for work completion are followed - 3.1 Defects are identified with reference to appropriate clauses in appropriate standards and documented in accordance with regulatory requirements. - 3.2 Defects are documented and actions taken in accordance with the scope of inspection responsibilities to satisfy regulatory requirements - 3.3 Work site is made safe in accordance with established safety procedures - 3.4 Relevant inspection report is made and issued to customer, licensed electrical worker and regulator in accordance with regulatory requirements
+- 2.2 Defects that may affect the integrity of the explosionprotected equipment and wiring system are identified - 2.3 Equipment, systems and installation are inspected and tested for compliance with the design specifications retained in hazardous records/dossier and in accordance with regulatory requirements - 2.4 After the inspection and testing of each item, equipment parts and circuit connections are replaced in a manner that ensures the integrity of the explosion-protection system - 2.5 OH&S requirements for work completion are followed - 3.1 Defects are identified with reference to appropriate clauses in appropriate standards and documented in accordance with regulatory requirements. - 3.2 Defects are documented and actions taken in accordance with the scope of inspection responsibilities to satisfy regulatory requirements - 3.3 Work site is made safe in accordance with established safety procedures - 3.4 Relevant inspection report is made and issued to customer, licensed electrical worker and regulator in accordance with regulatory requirements